Foods rich in tryptophan, an amino acid that helps increase serotonin production, may have a positive effect on your mood and overall health.

 Carbs cause the body to release more insulin, which promotes amino acid absorption and leaves tryptophan in the blood.
-If you mix high-tryptophan foods with carbs, you might get a serotonin boost.
+If you mix high tryptophan foods with carbs, you might get a serotonin boost.

 The tryptophan you find in food has to compete with other amino acids to be absorbed into the brain, so it’s unlikely to have much of an effect on your serotonin levels.
 This differs from tryptophan supplements, which contain purified tryptophan and do have an effect on serotonin levels.

 Your best chance at achieving a serotonin boost without using supplements is to eat them often, with a serving of healthy carbohydrates, like:

 Food and supplements aren’t the only ways to boost serotonin levels.
+These factors also help:

 2017 research reviewshows that regular exercise can have antidepressant effects.

-- Sunshine: Light therapy is a common remedy for seasonal depression.
-Research shows a clear relationship between being exposed to bright light and serotonin levels.
+Research from 2015shows a clear relationship between being exposed to bright light and serotonin levels.
 To get better sleep, or to boost your mood, try to work in a daily lunchtime walk outside.